AndrewHulme/SSTechTest/README.md

 Check out the app at [https://sstechtest.herokuapp.com/](https://sstechtest.herokuapp.com/)

+## Acknowledgement

+All information courtesy of School Spider.

 ## Description
 Tech test which allows users to:
 * Navigate through the website by clicking links